aljedaxi/zettel/pages/existentialism.md

 the best is for it to be actual
 & vice versa.

-when kierkegaard speaks of ascension and descension,
+when kierkegaard speaks of ascension and descension, he doesn't speak of